brianhigh/research-computing/Security_Script.md

 So, faced with the cost issues, and based on how watchful Rex is, Frank decides that having Rex patrol the yard will be good enough.

+>Are surveillance cameras a preventative control?
+A corrective/mitigating control?
+A restorative control?

 How does this apply to Information Security?
 ===============================================
 One truism that most information security professionals would agree with is that "There is no silver bullet.", meaning that there is no single technology or technique or philosophy that will adequately protect information in a complex world.
-They recognize that somebody might give faithful Rex some tranquilizers or enter Frank's house through a windo in the back
+They recognize that somebody might give faithful Rex some tranquilizers or enter Frank's house through a window in the back

 Most every decent information security plan will require a multifaceted approach that combines preventative/defensive methods along with procedures that mitigate the adverse effects of security exploits and breaches.
 If you ever hear someone proclaim "We are okay.
 We have a firewall!"
 You are probably looking through a window into a future information security disaster. successful security practice is implemented in multiple layers, or a "layered defense".